DataKernel features the fastest Serializer in the world! A bytecode generator of extremely fast and

-Generated bytecode of BinarySerializer will be saved in your working directory.
+Generated bytecode of the BinarySerializer will be saved in your working directory.

-If you run Fixed Size Fields Serialization Example, you’ll get the following output:
+If you run the example, you’ll get the following output:

 As you can see in the first line, dataObject2 differs from dataObject1.
 This is because @SerializeFixedSize

 annotation was set at value 3 for the String array.
-Thus, “superfluous” was removed from the array while serialization:
+Thus, “superfluous” was removed from the array while serialization took place: